Erudika/scoold/README.md

 2. Fill in the required parameters
 3. Launch the container
 4. Go to your container and press "Connect" using `/bin/sh`
-5. In the terminal type in `vi application.conf`, hit `i` and paste in your configuration
+5. In the terminal type in `vi scoold-application.conf`, hit `i` and paste in your configuration
 6. Hit `Esc` and type in `:wq` then restart your container Another option is to attach a [secret volume](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-volume-secret) to your container, containing the configuration.
 It should be mounted as `/scoold/application.conf`.